 Originally published in Shout Out UK.

-Over a thousand asylum seekers have crossed the Channel from Northern France to British soil since November 2018 … or, at least, this is what our faux-hero Home Secretary would have us believe.
-According to Sajid Javid’s most recent propaganda efforts, the landing of 239 asylum seekers on UK territory between November and January warrants a ‘crisis’ level political response.
-This is no doubt part of his increasingly self-delusional efforts to assume leadership of the Conservative Party — we should ignore him like the petulant child he is.
+Over a thousand asylum seekers have crossed the Channel from Northern France to British soil since November 2018 … or, at least, this is what our Home Secretary would have us believe.
+According to Sajid Javid’s most recent pronouncements, the landing of 239 asylum seekers on UK territory between November and January warrants a ‘crisis’ level political response.
+This is no doubt part of his increasingly self-delusional efforts to assume leadership of the Conservative Party — we should ignore him completely.

 Sea-borne Channel crossings have increased in very recent years: our Home Secretary is not wrong about that.
 Increased border security at Channel ports has made lorry-smuggling more difficult, while the dismantling of the Calais refugee camp in 2016 by French authorities has been followed by an increasingly bureaucratic French asylum-seeking procedure.
 Amidst tales of French police brutality and the perceived absence of a feasible alternative — which is becoming more acute in the run-up to the UK’s EU withdrawal on March 29 — handfuls of predominantly Iranian, Afghan, Iraqi Kurdish and Eritrean asylum seekers are resorting to making the precarious Channel crossing by boat.